 Adam Łukawski was born in Suwałki, Poland.
 His family moved to Warsaw when he was 7 and there began his music education.

 In 2010 Łukawski received his music diploma of the first degree with piano specialization and continued his musical education changing the main instrument to double bass in a class of Adam Kotula.
-In 2016 he received a music diploma of the second degree at Józef Elsner State School of Music in Warsaw, Poland, where also attended composition faculty of Prof. Sławomir Czarnecki.
-There, he was also organizing, as the artistic director, 3 editions of the annual Students Composers Forum (“Uczniowskie Forum Muzyczne”).
-Studied music composition with Prof. Richard Ayres and Prof. Willem Jeths at Conservatorium van Amsterdam where also had the opportunity to take part in masterclasses of Sir George Benjamin, Rebecca Saunders, Trevor Wishart and other composers.
+In 2016 he received a music diploma of the second degree at Józef Elsner State School of Music in Warsaw, Poland where also attended composition faculty of Prof. Sławomir Czarnecki.
+There, he organized 3 editions of the annual Students Composers Forum (“Uczniowskie Forum Muzyczne”) as the artistic director of the festival.
+He studied music composition with Prof. Richard Ayres and Prof. Willem Jeths at Conservatorium van Amsterdam where also had the opportunity to take part in masterclasses of Sir George Benjamin, Rebecca Saunders, Trevor Wishart, and other composers.

 Recent works of the composer often include extended attempts to the chance operations in music.
-His works were performed among others in The Dutch National Opera & Ballet, Het Orgelpark, Het Splendor in Amsterdam, Ehrbar Hall of Prayner Conservatory in Vienna, Concert Hall of the Polish Radio Philharmonic Orchestra of Witold Lutoslawski, Mazovian Institute of Culture, Gallery of the Porczyński Family, The Fryderyk Chopin University of Music in Warsaw; during many concerts of the Polish Composers’ Union and during the concert organised by Yuri Bashmet in Steinschaler Dörfl, Austria.
+He is especially interested in collaborative creation, music-theatre and movement with a great passion for discovering the phenomena of working with limited aleatoric techniques where pitches and rhythms are fully specified, but the rhythmic coordination between performers can be subject to the live interpretation.
+His works were performed among others at The Dutch National Opera & Ballet (Opera Forward Festival), Het Orgelpark, Het Splendor in Amsterdam, Ehrbar Hall of The Prayner Conservatory of Music and Dramatic Arts in Vienna (Golden Key Music Festival), Concert Hall of the Polish Radio Philharmonic Orchestra of Witold Lutoslawski (In modo di Lutosławski), Mazovian Institute of Culture, Gallery of the Porczyński Family, The Fryderyk Chopin University of Music in Warsaw; during many concerts of the Polish Composers’ Union and during the concert organised by Yuri Bashmet in Steinschaler Dörfl, Austria.
 In 2016, his music theatre “Speech of Avenice” for voice, blockflutes, live electronics and lights was commissioned by the Gesti Festival Amsterdam (organized for the 50th anniversary of the piece “Gesti” by Luciano Berio).
-His music has also been performed during two editions of the Composers’ Festival Amsterdam.
-In 2017 his work “16 Fractals for 4 Ensembles” was performed by The Score Collective conducted by Lucas Vis.
-In this work, the composer used specially designed by him the compositional technique of “coordinated aleatoricism” created by connecting developments of Christian Wolff coordination technique and Witold Lutosławski limited aleatoricism.
-Being especially interested in new forms of expression – mainly contemporary, experimental music – his role as the composer, himself explains as “somebody who makes conscious connections to achieve something new – by creating special relations, which continue to live their own life hereafter”.
+His music has been performed during three editions of the Composers’ Festival Amsterdam.
+In 2017 Fractal no 7 from his work “16 Fractals for 4 Ensembles” was performed by The Score Collective conducted by Lucas Vis.
+Premieres of Fractals no 13 and no 12 followed in 2018 and 2019.
+This work, existing in 16 versions still awaits premieres of the remaining Fractals.
+In 2019 during Composers’ Festival Amsterdam The Score Collective Ensemble premiered a composition “Xing” for ensemble and unusual setting with 2 conductors.
+Composer, often experimenting with new compositional techniques created two installation arts with the use of midi-organs for Het Orgelpark in Amsterdam.
+One of these works included collaboration with a graphic artist Julia Borzucka, who designed a large 12-meters graphic interpretation of a score performed by the orchestrated organ controlled by the computer.
+Adam Łukawski, especially interested in new forms of expression – mainly contemporary, experimental music – his role as the composer explains as “somebody who makes conscious connections to achieve something new – by creating special relations, which continue to live their own life hereafter”.